 Altitude: 2,270-2,300m I Distance: 50km, about 1.5 hours' drive

-Today, we will head to Thimphu, the capital city of Bhutan, which is about 50km away and takes about 1.5 hours to reach.
-On the way, we will make a stop at Tamchog Lhakhang Iron Bridge for a visit.
-Once in Thimphu (altitude 2,340m), you will have a full day of sightseeing.
-You can explore its rich cultural heritage such as the Buddha Dordenma Statue, National Memorial Chorten, Motithang Takin Preserve, and Tashichho Dzong.
+Today, we head to Thimphu, the capital of Bhutan, which is a 1.5-hour drive (50km) away.
+Along the way, we will stop at the Tamchog Lhakhang Iron Bridge.
+Once in Thimphu (2,340m), you will enjoy a full day of sightseeing, visiting the Buddha Dordenma Statue, National Memorial Chorten, Motithang Takin Preserve, and the historic Tashichho Dzong.

 Optional Bhutan Thimphu Experiences: